Eusideroxylon: Properties

-The heartwood when cut is coloured light brown to almost bright yellow.
-During the aging process the heartwood darkens to deep reddish brown, very dark brown or almost black.
+The heartwood, when cut, is coloured light brown to almost bright yellow.
+During the aging process the heartwood darkens to a deep reddish brown, very dark brown, or near black.
 The sapwood is bright yellow when cut, and darkens slightly.
 The wood texture is fine and even, with a straight grain or only slightly interlocked.
-The timber retains a pleasant lemon odour.
-This odour, along with the woods' natural high lustre, make it prized by cabinet-makers and fine furniture craftsmen.
+The timber retains a pleasant lemon odour; this odour, along with the woods' natural high lustre, make it prized by cabinet-makers and fine furniture craftsmen.